How to Write a CV

 Do people tend to undersell themselves?

-When writing a CV people are too modest, it is the time to be saying all your achievements and what a great candidate you are!
+When writing a CV, many candidates are too modest.
+This is the time to be talking about all your achievements and outlining what a great candidate you are!
 If you don’t have confidence in yourself to do the job, why should the employer?

 In what order should my CV be set out?